 Veeam has billed the release as ‘the biggest product announcement’ in its eight year history.

-Key among the changes is full integration with Microsoft data centre technologies, including Windows Server 2016, Hyper-V 2016, Nano server and storage spaces direct, for what Veeam says is one of the first availability offerings to include full integration of the Microsoft technologies.
+Key among the changes is full integration with Microsoft data center technologies, including Windows Server 2016, Hyper-V 2016, Nano server and storage spaces direct, for what Veeam says is one of the first availability offerings to include full integration of the Microsoft technologies.

 Availability Suite is designed to provide availability of workloads and applications whether on-premise or in the cloud.